Brian Keith (judge): Education and early career

 Keith is the son of Alan Keith, the broadcaster best known for devising and presenting the long-running programme Your Hundred Best Tunes on BBC's Radio 2, who was of Russian-Jewish descent.
 His sister Linda Keith was a socialite of the Swinging Sixties.

 He was educated at University College School, Hampstead, and read law at Lincoln College, Oxford.
 From 1966-67, he was a John F. Kennedy Fellow at Harvard Law School.
 He was called to the bar at Inner Temple in 1968 and elected a bencher in 1996.
 He was appointed an Assistant Recorder in 1988 and appointed a Queen's Counsel in 1989.
 He practised in employment and administrative law from the chambers of Lord Irvine of Lairg QC, where a fellow member was Tony Blair.

 Judicial career in Hong Kong

-In 1991, Keith became a judge of the High Court of Hong Kong (which was renamed the Court of First Instance when Hong Kong's Supreme Court was renamed the High Court in 1997).
+In 1991, Keith became a judge of the High Court of Hong Kong (which was renamed the Court of First Instance when Hong Kong's Supreme Court was renamed the High Court in 1997) and was given a Chinese name "祁彥輝" by the Hong Kong Judiciary.
+He was appointed a Recorder in 1993.
 In 1996 he became the first judge in charge of the High Court's new Constitutional and Administrative Law List in preparation for the resumption of sovereignty over Hong Kong by China in 1997.
 He was promoted to the Hong Kong Court of Appeal in 1999, serving until 2001.
-He was appointed a Recorder in 1993.

-From January to March 2023, Keith is sitting as a part-time Deputy Judge of the High Court of Hong Kong SAR.
+In 2014 - 2018, 2020 and 2023 - 2026, Keith is sitting as a part-time Deputy Judge of the High Court of Hong Kong SAR.
+Keith preside on several high profile trial like 2012 Lamma Island Ferry Collision, the re-trial of the yoga ball murder case by Professor Khaw Kim-sun and the murder trial of Abby Choi in 2026.

-Keith is given a Chinese name "祁彥輝" by the Hong Kong Judiciary.